Subject is the

 Examples:

-Red beans and rice is my mom's favorite dish.
+Red beans and rice is

-7. If one of the words each, every, or no comes before the subject, the verb is
+the words each, every, or no comes before the subject, the verb is

 singular.